kaorahi/lizgoban/README.md

 * Add visualization of AI's search tree. (`Tool > Plot MCTS tree`) [sample](https://kaorahi.github.io/visual_MCTS/)
 * [Experimental] Show the search tree for ["if players try to capture/rescue this stone"](https://github.com/lightvector/KataGo/issues/1031#issuecomment-2746727449) by shift + double-click.
 You need a human model for good results. [ref](https://github.com/kaorahi/visual_MCTS/tree/master/sample4)
+* Add rank estimation feature if a human model is available:
+  * rank estimation (9d, 3d, 1k, 6k, or 15k, by default.
+Check `Edit > Preferences > Finer dan/kyu scan` for finer but slower estimation.)
-* Add each rank's preferences in the winrate graph if a human model is available.
+  * each rank's preferences in the winrate graph
+  * automatic adjustment of the human-style profile in match vs. AI.
 * Add "Next move quiz" to View menu.
 * Add board position copy-paste.
   1. Alt+drag to select the source region.